S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/test-arguments-qualify-as-objections.md

 **4.2.
 Understand reason for disagreement**: Facilitator invites: *Are there any questions to understand this argument?*

 **4.3.
-Check for disagreement to the disagreement:** Facilitator asks: *Does anyone disagree with the reason for this disagreement, entirely or in part?*
+Check for disagreement to the disagreement:** Facilitator asks: *Does anyone disagree totally or in part, that this argument is valid?*

 - **If no one disagrees**: the argument for the disagreement is considered valid.
 Go to step 5.
 - **If anyone disagrees**: investigate the reasoning behind the disagreement (see step 4) until you come to an argument that no-one disagrees with.
 Then take each preceding argument in turn – checking if there's anything remaining and/or if it needs to be changed or dropped (see step 5 for guidelines on how to do this) – until you arrive back to the initial disagreement.